Kiriki-liszt/Generic_EQ/README.md

 > Modal controls Q in time domain, so it's technically same as PK.
 > Pass filters are butterworth, meaning Q = 0.7071
-> Shelf 6dB, 12dB have fc at -3dB = 0.7071 point, while Shelf, Shelf Q have fc at middle(zero-crossing of phase)
+> Shelf 6dB 12dB have fc at -3dB = 0.7071 point, while Shelf and Shelf Q have fc at middle(zero-crossing of phase)
-> Do you use Notch and L-T, really?

 Exact gain-q dependency to match REW EQ's curve.